 - Submit a graduate application with the following:

-- Two letters of recommendation are required.
-These letters must be on official letterhead; must be written by individuals who are familiar with the candidate in an academic setting and who have knowledge of the candidate’s ability to successfully complete graduate courses; and, must address the candidate’s fit for the program.
+- Two letters of recommendation from individuals who have had experience with the candidate in an academic or professional setting with knowledge of the candidate’s academic potential.
+Recommendation should be from someone who knows the candidate in a work setting, preferably one where the candidate has worked with children.
 The letters cannot be older than two years from the date of application.

 - A current resume which includes experiences working with children.

 - An autobiographical essay (2-3 pages) describing the life experiences that have shaped the candidate’s approach to working with children and youth and what led to the decision to become a school psychologist and their commitment to the program.